Huzzaifaa/Huzzaifaa.github.io/README.md

 - [How to use Github](https://www.youtube.com/watch?v=tRZGeaHPoaw&ab_channel=KevinStratvert)

-### Authors and Acknowledgements
+## Authors and Acknowledgements

-Credit template authors and group members.
+- Dhairya and Rommel

-### FAQs
+## FAQs

-#### Why is Markdown better than a word processor?
+### Why is Markdown better than a word processor?

 Mark down is better than word processor because it is simple and easy to use.
 You can learn in quickly and it has better readability.
 Also, mark down is compatible with HTML which makes it even better.
+You can write things in markdown multiple times faster than in a word processor.
+Markdown's compatibility also adds to it being a preference over word processor as it is very flexible and you can write it in any text editor that supports plain text such as a simple text document.

-#### Why is my resume not showing up?
+### Why is my resume not showing up?

 There can be multiple reasons why your resume is not showing up on Github.
 The most common reason is that github is still processing it to get it hosted on your website.
 Another reason for it might be that there is a spelling error when you are looking up your website or you are looking it up incorrectly.
-Lastly, we want to make sure that our repository is public.
+Lastly, we want to make sure that our repository is public because if it isn't public, we will be unable to locate your resume.